Registration Guide

 All new Tranche 2 reporting entities must be registered by this date.
 Registration is free.

-While the compliance deadline is 1 July 2026 (when you must have your AML/CTF program in place), AUSTRAC allows a 28-day grace period for registration.
-However, we strongly recommend registering before 1 July so everything is in place on the compliance date.
+The compliance date for AML/CTF obligations is 1 July 2026 (you must have your AML/CTF program in place by then).
+AUSTRAC allows a 28-day grace period for enrolment, so you must enrol by 29 July 2026.
+We strongly recommend enrolling as soon as possible so everything is in place.

 Step-by-step registration process